AwalaApp/specs/rs008-cogrpc.md

 This binding defines multiple message types and RPCs under a single gRPC service called `CargoRelay`.
 The gRPC interface described by this binding is defined in full in the form of Protocol Buffers at the end of this document.

 The client is responsible for initiating the delivery and collection of parcels using the corresponding RPC.
-Note that per [RS-000](./rs000-core.md), it is recommended that the client sends the cargo before attempting to collect any cargo.
+Note that per [RS-000](./rs000-core.md), it is required that the gateway receives any cargo before attempting to send any.

 ## Remote Procedure Calls (RPCs) {#rpcs}